Jora1991/Intratumoral_Leptotrichia_HNSCC/README.md

 # Intratumoral_Leptotrichia_HNSCC

-Figures, supplementary table 1 and supplementary method for the article.
+Figures, supplementary tables and supplementary method for the article.